bcgov/data-publication/pages/dsg_bcdc_roles_responsibilities.md

 ## MORE INFORMATION

 ### Contact DataBC
-This guide explains the most important aspects of being a _Data Custodian_ or _Data Manager_, and how the BCGW can be part of your approach to fulfilling the responsibilities of these roles.
+This page explains the most important aspects of being a _Data Custodian_ or _Data Manager_, and how the BCGW can be part of your approach to fulfilling the responsibilities of these roles.

-If you have questions about this guide, or would like to talk more about using the BCGW, please contact DataBC at [Data@gov.bc.ca](mailto:Data@gov.bc.ca)
+If you have questions about this guide, or would like to talk more about using the BCGW, please contact [DataBC](mailto:Data@gov.bc.ca).

 [RETURN TO TOP][1]